We make our VAICACAO® Holistic Ceremonial Cacao using single farms cacaos from Central America

 It is pure, nutrient-dense, and minimally processed.

 Cacao can facilitate a special journey through meditation, when we acknowledge the sacredness of pure cacao while experiencing it as a beverage as the ancients did.

 We roast the cacao gently, and grind it into a paste (or known as cacao mass).
 Then we mold it into small blocks that we invite you to cut into shavings at home and blend with hot water or your favorite milk, plus optional spices such as cayenne, or rosemary and sage.
 Savor slowly, with deep breaths, and let the cacao work its magic.

-We craft the cacao into drinking cubes with intention, feeling love for our craft and for chocolate lovers.
+We craft the cacao into drinking cubes, feeling love for our craft and for chocolate lovers.
 And we invite you to prepare and savor this rich, healthful, and magical drink with intention, perhaps before or as part of meditation, after a long day, or anytime you'd like the wonderful feeling of openness and expansion the Holistic Cacao can inspire !

 You can find some of our favorite recipes for “spirit of cacao” by clicking here.
 Or click here to shop now.

 "What is the difference between cacao drinking powder and ceremonial cacao?"